 I believe in running periodic preventive maintenance on them.
 Here is a basic check-list for the maintenance of these computers:

-- Review file structure and delete GUID folders.
-Check OS Drive space.
+- Check OS Drive space.

 - Clean up temporary disk files by running cleanmgr.exe (remove System Files as well).